 Pretty ignorant isnt it?
 Sorta like me asking you if i can borrow your truck to haul a tractor to make money, and then bring it back with an empty tank.

 Start your own business, start your research, and sell it for what you want.
 Also DONT FORGET, to pay taxes, insurance and all the overhead that goes with running a business.

 Some tractors are a dime a dozen in some areas.
 Western PA, for an example, you can find 10-25 Cub cadets, 20 Wheel horses on just Craigslist at any given time.

-Even the rare most sought after Cub cadet 86 or 800, ive had em and sold em, just to see another pop up a few weeks later.
-Fords, Jacobsen, about the same, you dont see them much around here.
+Even the rare most sought after Cub cadet 86 or 800, I've had em and sold em, just to see another pop up a few weeks later.
+Fords, Jacobsen,, you don't see them much around here.
 But lets say Michigan or the Midwest, or Canada, is a different story.

 and....IT'S only worth what one is willing to pay and what one is willing to sell it for.

 One person's idea of a clean "barn find"(oh i hate that phrase anymore) maybe a big pile of dog turds to another.
 What one may call "RESTORED" may be a "rattle can, hack job" by another.

 So..in a nutshell, If you like the tractor, buy it, life is too short not to enjoy it.
 If your buying one just to flip it and make serious coin, ...haha, yeah ok, that's why i still have a full time job..lol.
 Seriously it's a hobby, remember that!!